clairedavid/ml_in_hep/week2/DL_trainNN.md

 ```
 It can be slow so better to select first some input features with `y=['feature_1', 'feature_2']`.

 To see the relationship between two variables, the scatter plot is the way to go.
-Caution, the color argument should be provided:
 ```python
 df.plot(x='feature_1', y='feature_2', kind='scatter', color='blue', size=1, alpha=0.1)
 ```

+The `color` argument is required.
+It is a good practice to set the size of the dots small to not have overlapping data points in regions of high density.
+Another trick is to set the transparency `alpha` argument close to 0 (transparent).
+See in the example below how it better highlights the zones of highest density of the data.
 ```{figure} ../images/lec08_4_scatter_alpha.png
 ---
   name: lec08_4_scatter_alpha